jcolag/ProceduralStories/README.md

 An obvious problem in creating characters is in diversifying backgrounds, especially when it's far easier to assume that everybody looks like one's neighbors.
 American sitcoms come to mind as a strong example, where a viewer can still somehow watch a show set in an urban center where ten out of ten people just happen to be white people in their twenties.

+`generate`, then, guesses at a random person on Earth, to take advantage of the full scope of diversity on the planet.

+In short, the program uses a population density map from Columbia University's [SEDAC](http://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-density-rev10/data-download) to find a random latitude and longitude, then uses that information to find the country best represented by that location and the five nearest cities.